RIAPS/riaps.github.io/apps.md

 ##### Query/Answer Ports

 The query/answer pattern is similar to the request/reply pattern, except the lockstep rule is not enforced.
 An arbitrary number of requests (or queries) can be sent without an intervening reply (answer) being received.
 This message exchanged is indicated in the port definition, as shown below.
 Time stamping is available by adding the ***timed*** keyword to the end.
-As in request/reply, both query and answer ports can be monitored using ```within deadlinePeriodValue``` to the definition.
+As in request/reply, both query and answer ports can have a deadline specification for the associated operation using the ```within deadlinePeriodValue``` to the definition.

 ```
 qry yourQueryPortName (aQueryMessage, anAnswerMessage);